Seattle's 10 Most In-Demand Jobs

 Projected Growth

-As a result, openings for marketing managers — the professionals who spearhead marketing campaigns, create advertising plans and manage budgets — are increasing in the job market.
+As a result, openings for marketing managers— the professionals who spearhead marketing campaigns, create advertising plans and manage budgets — are booming in the job market, as are listings for marketing specialists.
 Gain the skills you need to be the linchpin of your marketing team by enrolling in one of UWPCE’s relevant programs.

 Looking for more?
 Explore all our marketing programs.